am-work/terra-homework/README.md

 ```

 When you migrate a contract like this, the `migrate` Rust method of your
-contract will be executed (with the new code), giving you a change to update
+contract will be executed (with the new code), giving you a chance to update
 whatever data is stored in the contract to be compatible with the new code.

 ### Running scripts inside `scripts/`